MacLemon/CongressChecklist/README.md

 		- USB-micro USB cable
   - DECT phones
       - Charging cradle (with power brick if required)
-- a portable battery pack (aka powerbank) so you can charge on the go.
+- A portable battery pack (aka powerbank) so you can charge on the go.
 (And the necessary cable to recharge that battery pack overnight.)

 #### Wireless and HF
 - SDR Equipment: HackRF, RTL-SDR, Ettus, …
 - DVB-T dongle, there might be local DVB-T transmitter for the streams,
-- ham radio equipment, portable
+- Ham radio equipment, portable
 - WiFi router/firewall (to connect to the hotel Wifi/network)

 #### Cables and Adapters